How to Choose the Right Vase for Your Flowers

 A show-stopping accessory that can be placed anywhere around the home, decorative vases come in a vast array of shapes and sizes.
 A piece that is a statement in its own right, a decorative vase will look just as good empty as when it’s filled with flowers.
 In terms of design, the more out there the better!

 The most classic of all the shapes that really lets your flowers do the talking.
 Flared vases mirror the natural shape of flowers and are easy to fill with ready-made bouquets.
-If you’re a budding florist perhaps create your own bouquet using your favourite blossoms and sprays.
+If you’re a budding florist perhaps create your own bouquet using your favorite blossoms and sprays.

 Best for: lilies, long stem roses, tulips, beautiful bouquets.